 - The Principle of Step by Step indicates that you can take the slow and steady approach to changing your diet and your lifestyle.
 Body Ecology is a system of health and healing with many tools for wellness.
 You can't pick them all up at once.
 Choose the tool or tools that appeal to you the most and work on mastering these first.
 When you are comfortable with that tool, pick up another one.
 But never stop stepping towards wellness!!

-For more on the 7 Principles of the Body Ecology Diet read A Review of the 7 Key Healthy Eating Principles as You Enter 2007.
+For more on the 7 Principles of the Body Ecology Diet read A Review of the 7 Key Healthy Eating Principles.

 7 Body Ecology Do's: The 7 Superfoods

 The Body Ecology Diet book is your complete guide to health.
 Read more about the 7 principles and 7 superfoods, discover MUCH more about healthy eating and wellness, and try out the delicious Body Ecology recipes!
 PLUS right now you will get a FREE bonus...